jakhax/pass_cli/README.md

 ## Warning

-This is an academic project with limited research hence this project at its current stage should not be used to secure serious passwords as suffers from the following but not limited to security purposes:
+This is an academic project with limited research hence this project at its current stage should not be used to secure serious passwords as suffers from the following but not limited to security implications:
 * The CSV files can be copied easily by an adversary as they are not hidden; though the encryption AES256 is pretty good and a bruteforce may be unsuccessful
 * In an event the user forgets to log out an adversay can be able to obtain the password files in plain-text.
-* The security method I have implemented on [crypt.py](https://github.com/jakhax/pass_cli/pass_clie/crypt.py) has not been examined in detail for security issues
+* The security method I have implemented on [crypt.py](https://github.com/jakhax/pass_cli/pass_cli/crypt.py) has not been examined in detail for security issues

 ## Contributing